hermonochy/Rescueland/The Planet File.md

 Atmosphere: Carbon Dioxide 70%, Sulfur Dioxide 20%, Methane 10%

-General: Known for its vast mines, Metallara is a heavily industrialized planet where robots specialize in metal extraction and manufacturing.
+General: Known for its vast mines, Tonque is a heavily industrialized planet where robots specialize in metal extraction and manufacturing.

-## Celestara
+## Naha

-Name: Celestara
+Name: Naha

-Pronounced: seh-less-tar-ah
+Pronounced: nah-hah

 Capital: Starlight Haven